-1. Select Users in the Advanced page.
+Select Users in the Advanced page.

-- 2. In the Login Configuration section, enter the maximum number of unsuccessful login attempts. - To edit usernames and passwords, click the Edit icon in the Action column.
+- In the Login Configuration section, enter the maximum number of unsuccessful login attempts. - To edit usernames and passwords, click the Edit icon in the Action column.
 The User Settings page displays.

-- 4. To edit the username and set a new password, as needed. - 5.
-To add a new user, specify the following parameters: - Full Name name of the user. - User Name name the user enters to remotely access the home or office network.
-This field is case-sensitive. - To set a new Password, select the Set a new password check box.
-The New Password fields display. - 7.
-Verify the level of access for the user in the Permissions field. - 8.
+- 4. To edit the Administration Name and set a new password, as needed. - Full Name name of the user. - User Name the User Name 'admin' is unchangeable. - To set a new Password, select the Set a new password check box.
+The New Password fields display. - 6.
 Click Apply to save changes.
 The Users page opens with the user information displayed. - Click Apply again to save changes and exit.